Hazkarah 2021 ceremony: speech by Jean-Claude Grumberg

 But when you tread this bouquet of nettles that had been me, in another century,

-by anger, by pity and joy,
+through anger, through pity and joy,

-A man’s face, simply!
+A man’s face, quite simply!

 Review the 2021 Hazkarah ceremony